bitsofcotton/p0/README.md

 # bitsofcotton/p0
 Generic predictor that not depends on data itself but doesn't win good randoms.
-This suppose original function in the domain needs in L2(R) to guarantee no essential singularity points on there.

 # Contexts
 There exists discrete fourier transform on given (same interval) series (This is well described on everywhere.).
 And, if we make DFT and IDFT on them, there exists differential on them in DFT meaning.